MESH MODELS

 As-Built 3D Mesh Models from 3D Laser Scan Data

-With the client’s specific needs in mind, we can also apply the real color of the scanned object to the 3D mesh model using images captured by the 3D laser scanner.
-This format is commonly used for VR/AR applications and for the creation of other 3D digital content, including video games and advertisements.
-Additionally, 3D mesh models provide a flexible option for clients who prefer to conduct their own data processing to generate various outputs, such as 2D and 3D CAD models.
+When required, we can also apply the real color of the object or environment captured through 3D laser scanning to as-built 3D mesh models using images captured by the 3D laser scanner.
+This makes as-built 3D mesh models especially useful for VR/AR & 3D digital content, including simulations, animations, video games, and advertisements.
+They also provide a flexible option for clients who prefer to carry out their own downstream processing while still working from an accurate digital representation of existing conditions.

 Our Equipment